-In preparation for winter operations, PJM will request that generation resource owners/operators ("resource owner")Generation Owners exercise some of their generation resources to determine whether they are capable of reliably operating and responding to PJM's dispatch instructions.
-This exercise will be conducted prior to the onset of cold weather to assist in identifying and correcting start-up, operational, and fuel switching (if applicable) problems.
-Alternatively, a generation resource owner Generation Owner may elect to self-schedule a resource to validate its cold weather operation.
+In preparation for winter operations, PJM recommends that Generation Owners excericiseself-schedulesome any of their generation resources that have not operated in the 8 weeks leading up to December 1St to determine whether they are capable of reliably operating on both primary and alternate fuel and responding to PJM's dispatch instructions.
+PJM prefers resources to self-schedule in the day-ahead market, but tests can also be conducted in real-time if approved by PJM Dispatch with appropriate notice.

+This exercise will should be conducted prior to the onset of cold weather d during the month of December, when temperatures are forecasted to be 35 degrees or to assist in identifying and correcting start-up, operational, and fuel switching (if applicable) problems.
+An informational eDART ticket with a cause of "Cold Weather Preparation Exercise" should be submitted by the generation resource owner documenting that the generation resource has been scheduled to operate under the cold weather operational exercise.

+Alternatively, a Generation Owner may elect to self-schedule a resource to validate its cold weather operation.

 Prior to November 1 of each year and on a two week rolling basis through mid-December as described below, PJM will compile a list of generation resources eligible to participate in the exercise.
-Generation resources will initially be eligible if they have not been operated by PJM or the resource owner Generation Owner on either the generation resource's primary fuel, alternate fuel, or both for eight weeks or more prior to November 1.
+Generation resources will initially be eligible if they have not been operated by PJM or the Generation Owner on either the generation resource's primary fuel, alternate fuel, or both for eight weeks or more prior to November 1.
 Generation resources having any MWs that cleared as Capacity Performance for the current Delivery Year are not eligible to participate in the Generation Resource Operational Exercise and thus will not be scheduled by PJM for this exercise, but may elect to self-schedule to verify cold weather operation.
 Eligibility will be reviewed and a revised list will be compiled every two weeks through mid-December.
-PJM will provide the list to the generation resource owner's Generation Owners' representative (PJM Operating Committee representative, PJM System Operations Subcommittee Representative or its designee) by November 10.
-By November 20 or the first business day thereafter of each year, the generation resource owner Generation Owner will provide PJM the list of generation resources that the owner Generation Owner wants to exercise, and the following information, in order to qualify to participate in the exercise:
+PJM will provide the list to the Generation Owners' representative (PJM Operating Committee representative, PJM System Operations Subcommittee Representative or its designee) by November 10.
+By November 20 or the first business day thereafter of each year, the Generation Owner will provide PJM the list of generation resources that the Generation Owner wants to exercise, and the following information, in order to qualify to participate in the exercise:

-- 1. The preferred and alternate dates and times, and the fuel that the generation resource owner Generation Owner is willing to operate the generation resource on within the month of December; and, - The minimum MW and minimum run time to be used during the exercise.
-(Note: If the minimum MW or minimum run time submitted by the generation resource owner Generation Owner is different than the Markets Gateway applicable parameter(s) the generation resource owner Generation Owner must include a justification for the difference.)
+- 1. The preferred and alternate dates and times, and the fuel that the Generation Owner is willing to operate the generation resource on within the month of December; and, - 2.
+The minimum MW and minimum run time to be used during the exercise.
+(Note: If the minimum MW or minimum run time submitted by the Generation Owner is different than the Markets Gateway applicable parameter(s) the Generation Owner must include a justification for the difference.)